Kshana Kshanam: Reception

 Griddaluru Gopalrao of Zamin Ryot wrote his review on 18 October 1991, appreciating the performances of the lead cast and the action sequences.
 Gopalrao, however, opined that the writing could have been better.
-He felt that the suspense was diluted because the audience is fed with the details which the characters themselves are not aware of.
+He felt that the suspense was diluted because the audience was fed details which the characters themselves were not aware of.
 On 16 October 1992, Malini Mannath of The Indian Express termed the film a "comic-thriller."
 She wrote that "The climax scene on a train has been superbly directed."

 In July 2020, The News Minute's Balakrishna Ganeshan opined that the Kshana Kshanam tells the story from a female perspective which is rare in Indian cinema, however, he added that the film still suffers from male saviour complex.
 On the performance of the lead cast, he wrote: "Sridevi and Venkatesh are understated and subtle in their respective performances."
 Appreciating the cinematography, he stated: "S Gopal Reddy's cinematography too deserves mention.
 The film has a lot of top angle shots during the chasing sequences, which establish the chaos and keep the film fast-paced."

 The soundtrack and score were composed by M. M. Keeravani received positive reviews.
 The narrative by Varma and the cinematography by S. Gopala Reddy were appreciated.